Universal Pictures: Extensions and NBCUniversal/Comcast era

-Comcast era (2011–present)

-GE sold 51% of the company to cable provider Comcast in 2011.
-Comcast merged the former GE subsidiary with its own cable-television programming assets, creating the current NBCUniversal.
-Following Federal Communications Commission (FCC) approval, the Comcast-GE deal was closed on January 29, 2011.
-In March 2013, Comcast bought the remaining 49% of NBCUniversal for $16.7 billion.

 In September 2013, Adam Fogelson was ousted as co-chairman of Universal Pictures, promoting Donna Langley to the sole chairperson.
-In addition, NBCUniversal International Chairman Jeff Shell would be appointed as Chairman of the newly created Filmed Entertainment Group.
-Longtime studio head Ron Meyer would give up oversight of the film studio and appointed Vice Chairman of NBCUniversal, providing consultation to CEO Steve Burke on all of the company's operations.
+In addition, NBCUniversal International chairman Jeff Shell would be appointed as chairman of the newly created Universal Filmed Entertainment Group.
+Longtime studio head Ron Meyer would give up oversight of the film studio and appointed vice chairman of NBCUniversal, providing consultation to CEO Steve Burke on all of the company's operations.
 Meyer retained oversight of Universal Parks and Resorts.

 Universal's multi-year film financing deal with Elliott Management expired in 2013.
 In summer 2013, Universal made an agreement with Thomas Tull's Legendary Pictures to distribute their films for five years starting in 2014 (the year that Legendary's similar agreement with Warner Bros.
 Pictures ended).

 In June 2014, Universal Partnerships took over licensing consumer products for NBC and Sprout with the expectation that all licensing would eventually be centralized within NBCUniversal.

 In May 2015, Gramercy Pictures was revived by Focus Features as a genre label concentrating on action, sci-fi, and horror films.

-On December 16, 2015, Amblin Partners announced that it entered into a five-year distribution deal with Universal Pictures by which the films will be distributed and marketed by either Universal or Focus Features.
+On December 16, 2015, Amblin Partners announced that it entered into a five-year distribution deal with Universal Pictures by which the films would be distributed and marketed by either Universal or Focus Features.

 In early 2016, Perfect World Pictures announced a long-term co-financing deal with Universal, representing the first time a Chinese company directly invests in a multi-year slate deal with a major U.S. studio.

 On April 28, 2016, Universal's parent company, NBCUniversal, announced a $3.8 billion deal to buy DreamWorks Animation.
 On August 22, 2016, the deal was completed.
-Universal took over the distribution deal with DreamWorks Animation starting in 2019 with the release of How to Train Your Dragon: The Hidden World, after DreamWorks Animation's distribution deal with 20th Century Fox ended.
+Universal took over the distribution deal with DreamWorks Animation starting in 2019 with the release of How to Train Your Dragon: The Hidden World, after DreamWorks Animation's distribution deal with 20th Century Fox ended, following the release of Captain Underpants: The First Epic Movie in 2017.